Disappearance of Etta Riel: Investigation

-Early in the investigation, police discovered that between 2 and 4 a.m. on. the day of Riel's disappearance, the Worcester train dispatcher and station master received three telephone calls to the station's unlisted numbers.
-The callers, one of whom claimed to be the Oxford switchboard operator, requested that Riel be located and prevented from boarding the train.
-Searches of the station that night failed to locate Riel.
-Subsequent police investigation showed that no such calls were placed from the Oxford telephone exchange and the callers were never identified.
+Between 2 a.m. and 4 a.m. on the day of Riel's disappearance, the Worcester train dispatcher and station master received three telephone calls to the station's unlisted number.
+The callers, one of whom claimed to be the Oxford switchboard operator, requested that Riel be located and prevented from boarding the train though searches of the station failed to locate her.
+Police later determined that no such calls were placed from the Oxford telephone exchange and the callers were never identified.

+Although Riel went missing in late November, the first newspaper reports of her disappearance were published on February 7, 1935.

 While Sawin remained a person of interest throughout the investigation, police also questioned several other people whom they believed were connected to Riel's disappearance.
-Early in 1935, police investigated a Putnam, Connecticut man who had corresponded with Riel and had traveled to Florida with an unidentified companion around the time of her disappearance, but they later ruled out any further connection with the case.
+Early in 1935, police investigated a Putnam, Connecticut, man who claimed to have corresponded with Riel and had traveled to Florida with an unidentified companion around the time of her disappearance, but they later ruled out any further connection with the case.
 In August, police questioned a woman who claimed to have shared an apartment with Riel in Boston, but that witness was later committed to a psychiatric hospital.

-The Massachusetts State Police conducted extensive searches for Riel's body, which continued for years after her disappearance.
+The Massachusetts State Police conducted extensive searches for Riel's body for years after her disappearance.
 In the belief that Riel may have been clandestinely buried in an Oxford cemetery, police exhumed several graves in 1935 and 1937.
-In April 1935, police carried out a ground search for Riel in locations across Worcester County, including numerous ponds and areas in the nearby Purgatory Chasm.
+In April 1935, investigators carried out a ground search in locations across Worcester County, including numerous ponds and areas in the nearby Purgatory Chasm.
 Also in 1935, police interviewed a local mystic who claimed that Riel was being held captive in the area by an unknown woman.
-Three years after Riel's disappearance, a detective assigned to the case stated that he believed Riel was alive.
+Three years after her disappearance, a detective assigned to the case stated that he believed Riel was alive.